ChenHCY/AlgorithmsQuestion/README.md

 2. Java trim():
 Java trim() is a built-in function that eliminates leading and trailing spaces.

-# Arrays.sort(intervals, (a,b) -> Integer.compare (a[0], b[0]));
-(Leetcode 56.
-Merge Intervals) ==> It used for Sort by ascending or decreasing starting point

-The Arrays.sort method has a ton of method signatures.
-In that method invocation of Arrays.sort, it’s taking 2 parameters; the array and a Comparator.
-This signature exists so you can provide your own custom comparator, which is exactly what’s happening.

-A Comparator defines how to compare 2 objects.
-In this example, in order to compare two arrays, it will evaluate whether the first element in the array is less than, equal too, or greater than the first element in another array.

-PS: LinkedList<int[]> list = new LinkedList<>();

-===> list.getLast()[1]: it means the last element of the last one int[] array from the LinkList list

 # LinkedList.toArray() Method:
 (Medium ==> Linkcode 56.
 Merge Intervals  && Leetcode 57.
 Insert Interval)